Return to top

 🥞 More Pancake Recipes!

-LOVE THIS RECIPE?
-Please leave a 5-star rating 🌟 in the recipe card below and/or a review in the comments section further down the page!
+Love this plant based breakfast recipe?
+Please leave a 5-star rating 🌟 in the recipe below and/or a review in the comment section further down the page!

 You can also FOLLOW ME on FACEBOOK, TWITTER, INSTAGRAM, and PINTEREST to see more delicious, healthy, family-friendly food, and if you have any questions, I’m here to help!